Infinyum/crispy-journey/README.md

 # `k8s/`

 - yaml configuration files to deploy the web server on a Kubernetes cluster (specifically a Minikube instance running locally)
-- Ingress controller to enable HTTPS for the web server, which requires a self-signed certificate
+- Ingress controller to enable HTTPS for the web server, which requires a TLS certificate

-# `helm/crispy`

-- helm chart for the application
+- cert-manager resources to do just that

 # `pki/`

-- Contains resources to install HashiCorp's Consul and Vault to set up an automated public-key infrastructure (PKI)
+- Contains some resources to enable Vault as a certificate authority within Kubernetes
-- The idea is to automatically generate a TLS certificate to enable HTTPS connection to the deployed web server

 # `src/`